What is the program's focus?

 What do I need to know about the program's integrative studios, research component, and internships?

 The MS Strategic Design and Management has three six-credit components; that is, two six-credit integrative studios in the program's spring semesters.
 In the studios, students—working in teams—apply their learning in projects structured like real-world industry consulting jobs.
-Students can complete one six-credit research component in the fall semester of the second year conducting either traditional observational and empirical research or in action research methodology within a company, as negotiated by a company, student, and advising faculty member.
-This latter research opportunity is separate from traditional one-, two-, or three-credit internships that students can undertake along with their courses during the program.
+Students can complete one six-credit research component in the fall semester of the second year conducting either traditional observational and empirical research or in action research methodology within a company, as negotiated by the company, student, and advising faculty member.
+The latter research opportunity is separate from traditional one-, two-, or three-credit internships that students can undertake along with their courses during the program.
 Please note that students may carry a maximum of two internship credits in a given term in order to remain below the 12-credit-per-semester limit, beyond which the per-credit tuition is converted to a flat rate.
-Internships may be of particular interest to on-site full-time international students that do not have work privileges as part of their immigration status but are seeking real-world, hands-on experience.
+Internships may be of particular interest to on-site full-time international students who do not have work privileges as part of their immigration status but are seeking real-world, hands-on experience.

 What types of jobs, careers, and professional paths are open to individuals who complete this program?

-Although the program is not intended nor designed to be a preparation for traditional professional settings, it prepares students to enter a variety of careers, work scenarios, job opportunities, and business environments.
+Although the program is not intended or designed to be a preparation for traditional professional settings, it prepares students to enter a variety of careers, work scenarios, job opportunities, and business environments.
 Students who are already working may apply their learning to become "intrapreneurs" in their respective organizations.
 Or they may want to develop and help lead evolution within their current organization.
 Consequently, all the managerial, entrepreneurial, leadership, innovation, and professional areas not reserved to licensed practitioners are open to graduates, including some featuring surprising job titles like CCO (Chief Change Officer/Chief Creative Officer), CIO (Chief Innovation Officer), CFO (Chief Fun Officer), LDT (Lead Design Thinker).
 The program enables you to create your own trajectory rather than be tied to an institutional placement service.
 Ultimately, your fellow students, instructors, professional and practitioner guest lecturers, and industry project participants become the network in which you market your talent; MS SD&M is the platform that supports this talent pool programmatically and academically.

 What is the cost of this program?

-The program was carefully designed to offer students the maximum cost-savings with regard to tuition while maintaining their full-time academic status.
+The program was carefully designed to offer students the maximum cost savings with regard to tuition while maintaining their full-time academic status.
 The MS SD&M curriculum does not include electives; the program requires nine credits per semester.
 The structure allows the university to charge on a per-credit basis, bringing the current tuition rate to about $28,000 per year, based on this calculation:

 $1,520 per credit (2014–15) x 18 credits, or roughly $27,360 per year, plus university fees.